 If you have purchased an unlocked smartphone from a third-party retailer (like Amazon) that can use Verizon’s LTE network, you can get the carrier’s 4G SIM Activation Kit for free.
-The kit comes with a Verizon SIM card for your unlocked phone and one month of pre-paid service, with 3GB of high-speed data.
-Of course, you can also switch to one of the carrier’s other prepaid plans, including the unlimited plan, once you have the SIM card in place.
+The kit comes with a Verizon SIM card for your unlocked phone.
+You can then sign up for one of the carrier’s pre-paid plans.

 While Verizon prepaid plans don’t get promoted very much, they do offer some competitive options.
 The main issue with its prepaid plans, for people who already own an unlocked phone, is that not many of them work on the CDMA-based network Verizon uses.
 Users with those phones should make sure they will support Verizon’s network.